karmek-k/tinyreader/README.md

 This script has to be running all the time when the server is active, otherwise asynchronous feed reloading will not work.
-The script terminates after an hour, so it is highly recommended to use a process manager like [PM2](https://pm2.keymetrics.io/) or [Supervisor](http://supervisord.org/) to keep the worker alive.
+The script terminates when its memory usage exceeds 128M of memory, so it is highly recommended to use a process manager like [PM2](https://pm2.keymetrics.io/) or [Supervisor](http://supervisord.org/) to keep the worker alive.